Real One: UVA Basketball Coach Turns Down Raise Following Championship Win, Asks For Money To Go To His Staff Instead

 According to an estimate from USA Today, Bennett made approximately $4.15 million last season.
 This includes his base salary of $525,000, $1.175 million in performance incentives for the team’s 2018-2019 season, $2.5 million in annual “supplemental compensation,” which typically includes compensation for a university’s use of a coach’s likeness or image, and a longevity bonus of $1 million for staying with the team.

-Though it’s commendable that Bennet turned down a raise, these aforementioned numbers already put him among some of the highest-paid college coaches in the country.
+Though it’s commendable that Bennett turned down a raise, these aforementioned numbers already put him among some of the highest-paid college coaches in the country.
 According to CNBC, the top 10 highest-paid NCAA basketball coaches all make over $3 million while the highest-paid coach, Duke’s Mike Krzyzewski, makes around $9 million per year.

 “Laurel and I are in a great spot, and in the past I’ve had increases in my contract,” said Bennett.
 “We just feel a great peace about where we’re at, all that’s taken place, and how we feel about this athletic department and this community and this school.
 I love being at UVA.”